jadonscombs/MS-Azure-SOC/README.md

 ## TODO: Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I leverage Microsoft Azure to bulid a mini honeynet, create and configure other Azure resources, and ingest log sources from these resources into a Log Analytics workspace.
+These ingested logs are then used by Microsoft Sentinel to create incidents, trigger alerts, and build attack maps.
+For 24 hours, I measure some security metrics in the insecure environment I created.
+After 24 hours, I apply some security controls to harden the environment, measure metrics for another 24 hours, and present the results and key observations further below.
+Metrics were derived from the following log sources:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)